johe123qwe/github-trending/README.md

 ## Css

+* 【2024-07-30】[piyushg-07 / blogzen-OpenSource](https://github.com/piyushg-07/blogzen-OpenSource) - A collection of resources categorised by tech domains, languages, expertise and much more.
+Blogzen gives you a quick access to all the resources that you could need at a single place, with a click!
 * 【2024-07-20】[rust-lang / reference](https://github.com/rust-lang/reference) - The Rust Reference
 * 【2024-07-09】[primary-theme / obsidian](https://github.com/primary-theme/obsidian) - Comfy, playful but productive theme for Obsidian.
 "Primary instantly puts you in a relaxed state that opens the door to creativity and exploration.
 Wonderfully executed down to the smallest details,"
 * 【2024-07-03】[koaning / tuilwindcss](https://github.com/koaning/tuilwindcss) - Very much like Tailwind, but for TUI frameworks in Textual.